Giologic/vuejs-spectre-todo-app/README.md

-# Todo App with Vue and Spectre.css
+# Todo App with VueJS and Spectre.css

 ## Project setup
 ```